Pran Gopal Datta

-Datta was awarded the Independence Day Award, the highest civilian award in Bangladesh, for his contributions to the medical field in 2012.
-He is an ear, nose and throat specialist.
+Datta was awarded the Independence Day Award, the highest civilian award in Bangladesh, in 2012 for his contributions to the medical field.
+He is an ear, nose and throat (ENT) specialist.
 He also served as the personal physician to Prime Minister Sheikh Hasina.

 Background and education

 Datta was born on 1 October 1953 in Mahichail village, Chandina, Comilla District, the second of seven brothers and sisters.
 He matriculated from Chandina Pilot High School in 1968 and attended Comilla Victoria College.
 He earned his MBBS degree at Chittagong Medical College in 1976, PhD degree from Odessa State Medical University in 1983, and an MSc in audiological medicine from University of Manchester in 1993.